vanHeemstraSystems/quarto-cloud/README.md

 Login to Posit Cloud with GitHub credentials (wvanheemstra@icloud.com).

-Open the workshop ("quarto-in-2hrs") file at ~~https://posit.cloud/content/4332583~~, now copied to our own workspace at https://posit.cloud/content/6273364
+Open the workshop ("quarto-in-2hrs") file at ~~https://posit.cloud/content/4332583~~, now copied to our own workspace at https://posit.cloud/content/6273364 or instead open this repo with [Gitpod]() and edit files from within your Visual Studio Code environment with the Quarto extension () installed.

 More ...